fbrainlytcs/E-Commerce-Portfolio-Project_Analyzing-Amazon-Sales-Data/README.md

 _Shipping Costs_: We maintain a consistent average shipping cost of $7.38 – $7.44 across all categories.
 This predictability is a strength for financial forecasting.

 __4. Visual Insights__
-_Monthly Sales Trend_: Our sales show a consistent trajectory with manageable fluctuations, indicating a stable demand cycle.
+_Monthly Sales Trend_: the sales show a consistent trajectory with manageable fluctuations, indicating a stable demand cycle.

-_Order Status_: Over 94% of our orders are successfully delivered or processed, showcasing a reliable supply chain.
+_Order Status_: Over 94% of the orders are successfully delivered or processed, showcasing a reliable supply chain.

 __Strategic Recommendations__ for Sustainability:
-_US Market Retention_: Implement a loyalty program focused on high-AOV customers in the US to protect our primary revenue stream.
+_US Market Retention_: Implement a loyalty program focused on high-AOV customers in the US to protect the primary revenue stream.

 _Emerging Market Expansion_: Increase marketing spend in India and Canada, where we already have a foothold but significant untapped potential.

 _Diversified Logistics_: Evaluate why Electronics has slightly higher shipping costs.
 Small optimizations in packaging for this category could yield significant annual savings.

-_Discount Optimization_: Our data shows that high discounts do not always correlate linearly with massive volume spikes.
+_Discount Optimization_: The data shows that high discounts do not always correlate linearly with massive volume spikes.
 I recommend a "Value-Based Pricing" model rather than heavy discounting to preserve margins.